a-inacio/edt-go/docs/a-golang-primer.md

 It is out of scope of this document to provide a complete Go tutorial, it is expected that you have some familiarity already or have other means to cover that requirement.

-This document aims to bring your attention to the key aspects.
+This document aims to bring your attention to key aspects.

 ## Coroutines